craftweg/website/priv/posts/2015-06-07-my-first-apple-watch-impressions.md

 ---
 title: My first Apple Watch impressions
-excerpt: After a day using Apple Watch I would like to share my impressions with the new Apple toy and why I wouldn’t buy the first version
+description: After a day using Apple Watch I would like to share my impressions with the new Apple toy and why I wouldn’t buy the first version
 categories: [apple watch, watch, apple, glance, apps]
 ---